antonow/antonow.github.io/_posts/2014-09-21-the-value-finder.md

 Knowledge,   Cooperation,   Fairness,   Openness
 {% endhighlight %}

-Self-knowledge is particularly important to me because I believe that we are always entrenched in personal biases and ideologies that taint our perceptions in ways that we aren’t aware of.
-Great ideas come from stepping out of old or current modes of thinking.
-But to do this we must be aware of our biases and be willing to rethink our most basic assumptions.
+Self-knowledge is important to me because I believe that we are often influenced by personal biases and ideologies that we may not even be aware of.
+Great ideas come from stepping out of old modes of thinking, but to do this we must be aware of our biases and be willing to rethink our own assumptions.

-Wealth, although not on my list of top values, was the last topic that someone had asked my advice on.
+Wealth was the last topic that someone had asked my advice on.
 The advice I gave my friend regarding investing in the stock market was to invest long-term in strong companies that will likely continue to grow.
 Tesla Motors, despite large gains in stock price over the last 2 years already, is a company that still has a lot of momentum, I think.*

 Thinking about and ranking my values has been a helpful exercise.
-It helps me clarify who I am and what I stand for.
-I’m thinking of developing my program further and making it available online.
-At the moment however, I don't know how to do that.
+It helps me clarify what I stand for.
+I’m thinking of making this little application available online, but, at the moment, I don't know how to do that.

 *At the time of writing, TSLA is at $259.32.